4ntm4n/ms-one/README.md

 > **'Fredoka One'** is a round blocky font that is chosen for the headings on the webpage to blend in with the overall design language.

-> Paragraghs, buttons, and other small text areas have the font set to **helvetica** with a fallback of _Arial_ to maximize readability while not being a distraction from the rest of the website.
+> Paragraghs, anchor tags, and other small text areas have the font set to **roboto** with a fallback of _helvetica_ and sans-serif to maximize readability while not being a distraction from the rest of the website.

 **Colors**